 - Fetal Echocardiogram – This ultrasound is offered to women with a higher chance of having a baby with a heart defect.
 It is typically done after the 20th week of pregnancy.
 Our center is one of four units in the midwest to be accredited for fetal echocardiography.

-- Biophysical Profile (BPP) – This ultrasound evaluates fetal well-being through measurement of the amniotic fluid volume and observation of fetal breathing movements, body movements and tone.
+- Biophysical Profile (BPP) – This ultrasound evaluates fetal well-being through measurement of the amniotic fluid index observation of fetal breathing movements, body movements and body tone.

 Diagnostic Genetic Testing

 - Sonographers and physicians are able to perform diagnostic testing through amniocentesis and chorionic villus sampling.

 - Please refer to Genetic Counseling for more information on genetic testing options.